agubelu/Shakmat/README.md

 ## How to use Shakmat

 Build and run Shakmat as shown above, and it will start listening for requests.

-If you just want to play a game against it, you will have to use a front-end.
-One is being worked on right now.

 If you're interested in interacting with it via its API, check out the [endpoints documentation in the Wiki](https://github.com/agubelu/Shakmat/wiki/API-endpoints).